 “How do you want to work?”
 It’s not a question someone who’s searching for shared office space often asks themselves.
 However at AdvantEdge, the how is just as important as the where when it comes to the types of office solutions we provide.

-AdvantEdge is proud to offer part-time office space and day office use at all three of our centers.
+AdvantEdge is proud to offer part-time office space and day office use at both of our centers.
 What’s the difference you may ask between part-time office and day office use?

 While AdvantEdge has written many blogs giving tips detailing the best ways to use specific marketing tools (such as the social media website Pinterest and company surveys), we have yet to give an overview of all the possibilities for digital marketing that are out there!
 It’s never too late to start, so here are some suggestions of different ways to use digital advertising to your advantage: